MicrosoftDocs/security/compass/overview.md

 ## Industry references

-Securing privileged access is also addresses by these industry standards and best practices.
+Securing privileged access is also addressed by these industry standards and best practices.

 |   |   |   |
 | --- | --- | --- |